Why limited company buy to let?

 When you set up your limited company, you must have suitable SIC codes registered for the company.

 - 68100 buying and selling of own real estate

-- 68209 other letting an operating of own or leased real estate
+- 68209 other letting and operating of own or leased real estate

-- 68320 management of real estate on a feel contract basis
+- 68320 management of real estate on a fee or contract basis

 - 68201 renting and operating of Housing Association real estate